 # 5. Add the Interact step

-Select Interact with a page's interface as the first step in this automation process.
+Select Loop through data as the first step in this automation process.

 In the url field insert the link to your Gmail inbox—which.

 # 6. Get search terms from Google Sheet.

 Click on the + sign above Step 1 - Interact to add Step 2.

 Scroll down the list and select Read data from Google Sheet.

 Then simply search for the sheet you made and select it.

 # 7. Define how Axiom will interact with Gmail.